topitbopit/rblx/ui-stuff/jeff_2_docs.md

 > When exiting, every single object on screen gets closed automatically.
 However, no objects get disabled.
 To quickly disable toggles on close, use the `ui:GetAllToggles()` function and call `:Disable()` on each enabled toggle.

 > Keep in mind that after the final window closes, all ui resources clear out automatically.
 If no window is created, the resources won't be cleared.
-To manually clear resources after you finish, use `ui:Exit()` **(NOT YET IMPLEMENTED)**
+To manually clear resources after you finish, use `ui:Exit()`

 <br/>